 Dr. Myers has a large studio of undergraduate and graduate violin students at West Virginia University, and has received many honors for her commitment to and passion for teaching.
 She was named West Virginia’s Outstanding Studio Teacher of the Year by the West Virginia chapter of the American String Teachers Association in both 2010 and 2009, and received the West Virginia University School of Music’s Outstanding Teaching award in 2008.
 In 2014 Dr. Myers was named the West Virginia University College of Creative Arts "Outstanding Teacher."
 She regularly gives string clinics in West Virginia and master classes at colleges throughout the nation.
 She recently traveled to Spain to perform and teach master classes at the top music conservatories in Barcelona, Zaragoza, and San Sebastian, and to Seoul, Korea to teach master classes at Sejong University and Konkuk University.
 She is a past president of the West Virginia state chapter of the American String Teachers Association.

 Dr. Myers' former students teach and perform professionally throughout the United States, Europe, South Africa, and Asia.
-Recent graduates have won college teaching positions in Jakarta and Seoul, Korea and high school orchestra directorships in thriving programs in West Virginia, Ohio and Texas.
+Recent graduates have won professional symphony positions, including with The Hallé Orchestra in Manchester, England, and college teaching positions in Virginia and abroad in Jakarta and Seoul, Korea.
+Many are K-12 school orchestra directors in thriving programs in West Virginia, Ohio and Texas.
 Her students regularly perform at summer music festivals including: the Roundtop Music Festival (TX); Wintergreen Music Festival (VA); Texas Music Festival (Houston), AIMS in Graz, Austria; Opera in the Ozarks (Arkansas), and perform with the West Virginia Symphony Orchestra; New York’s “The Orchestra Now;” Florida's Tallahassee Symphony, Sinfonia Gulf Coast, and Ocala Symphony; and Pennsylvania's Johnstown Symphony.
 Violinists studying under Dr. Myers have been national finalists in the 2014 and 2016 MTNA Solo and Chamber Music Competitions.
 Beyond performing and teaching careers, many of Dr. Myers' students have gone on to prestigious academic programs in musicology and arts administration, including at the University of Oxford in England and Goldsmiths, University of London.

 Before joining the WVU music faculty in 2007, Dr. Myers was concertmaster of the San Juan Symphony and assistant professor of violin and viola at Fort Lewis College in Durango, Colorado.
 She was also the founder, artistic director, and conductor of the Durango Youth Symphony.
 Dr. Myers enjoys conducting, and was honored to conduct the inaugural West Virginia All State Middle School Orchestra in 2015.